 Difference Between Current Clamp And Voltage Clamp

 Alright, let's dive into the fascinating world of electrophysiology and dissect the differences between current clamp and voltage clamp techniques.
-These are essential tools for neuroscientists and other researchers studying the electrical properties of cells, particularly neurons.
+These are essential tools for neuroscientists and other researchers studying the electrical properties of cells, particularly neurons That's the part that actually makes a difference..

 Introduction: Unraveling Cellular Secrets with Clamps